 The contents of these reports are set out in regulations 6, 7 and 8 of the Companies (Reporting by Insolvency Practitioners) Regulations 2020.

-The liquidator must prepare and file with us, using our online service, a summary report relating to the liquidation, if the liquidation is commenced on or after 1 September 2020.
+If the liquidation commenced on or after 1 September 2020, the liquidator must prepare and file with us, using our online service, a summary report relating to the liquidation.

 For more information about the summary report, please refer to Regulation 9 of the Companies (Reporting by Insolvency Practitioners) Regulations 2020 .